2

 Carousel Bar at Colmar Christmas Markets

-As far as I know, this is the place to buy the boot mugs, so if you collect market souvenirs, don’t leave without one.
+As far as I could tell, this was one of the best places to buy the boot mugs.
+If you collect Christmas market souvenirs, it's definitely worth stopping by before you leave.

 Foods at Colmar Christmas Markets